nvanlaerebeke/Crazy.Tftp.Net/README.md

 ### Building the docker container

-When building using docker the build will be done during the docker build so only docker is required.
+When building using docker the `Dockerfile` will build using the .NET 6 `SDK` container image so only docker is required.

 ### Apt package

-To build the apt package, `dpkg-deb` must be installed.
+To build the apt package, `dpkg-deb` and the `.net 6.0 SDK` must be installed.

 ## Configuration